chrisimmel/slider-puzzle/README.md

 * Button to start over with a freshly generated board state.

 * Tile coloration based on distance from "home position".
 A tile that is where it belongs is bright green.
 A tile that is maximally distant from its home position is bright red.
-Intermediate positions get inermediate colors.
+Intermediate positions get intermediate colors.

 Have fun, and let me know what you think!